Businesses and their customers work best in relationships. And relationships thrive with good communication.

 Think about how many times you’ve used a SaaS app and thought, “This process would work so much better if the designers did X, Y, or Z.”

-Making it easy for users to share their feedback and feature requests benefits you both.
-They get the features that help them do their jobs better, and you get loyal customers and their honest feedback.
+Making it easy for users to share their feedback and feature requests benefits both parties.
+Users get the features that help them do their jobs better, and you get loyal customers and their honest feedback.

 It’s a win-win!